LAION-AI/laion.ai/blog/laion-pop.md

 4.25 million Midjourney images were downloaded from [this huggingface repository](https://huggingface.co/datasets/tarungupta83/MidJourney_v5_Prompt_dataset), and CLIP L14 vectors were generated for each image.
 Using the k-means clustering method, these vectors were assigned to 10,000 centroids.
 The CLIP vectors of these centroids were then used to retrieve nearest neighbors from the LAION-5B dataset using the [image search website](https://rom1504.github.io), focusing on those with aesthetic values of at least 0.5 and a minimum resolution of 768 pixels on the shortest side.
 Additionally, images suspected of containing watermarks were filtered out.
 NSFW values were calculated for each image using the LAION CLIP-based-NSFW-Detector, and these are released with the data.

-## Generation of LLAVA 1.5 Captions
+## Generation of Captions

-Detailed image descriptions were created for the selected images using the LLAVA 1.5 model.
-These descriptions focus on objects, backgrounds, scenery, interactions, and gestures, as well as the appearance and emotions of the depicted people or characters.
+Two sets of detailed image descriptions were created for the images using the models CogVLM and LLaVA-v1.5-13b.
+These descriptions focus on objects, backgrounds, text, scenery, interactions, and gestures, as well as the appearance and emotions of the depicted people or characters.
+The CogVLM captions are empirically recommended as higher quality captions, but systematic comparisons of these captions are encouraged and welcomed.

 ## PROMPT